Barrineau Park, Florida: St. Elizabeth Catholic Church

 Barrineau Park was colonized by the German Hungarians / Donauschwabens who farmed the land.
-These colonizers were excellent farmers and industrious people; most were devout Catholics.
+Most were devout Catholics.
 In 1923, they built St. Elizabeth Catholic Church.
 During these years, Barrineau Park had a post office, railway station and stores.
 The forest reclaimed most of these structures and the community dwindled to a scattering of farms and homes until approximately the 1980s, when people started settling small farms in the area.

 St Elizabeth's Catholic Cemetery

 St Elizabeth's Catholic Cemetery is approximately 6 mi from U.S. Route 29 on the Barrineau Park Road, due west.
 It is next to the church and approximately 2 acre square.
 The settlement of Hungarian Germans came into Escambia County circa 1913, many from the Chicago and St. Louis areas.
 The cemetery is better kept and better marked than most in the county.
 The church was built circa 1922.
 There is also a parish house.
 The cemetery includes several Austrians, Hungarians and Donauschwabens, mostly of German descent.
 There are approximately 20 unmarked graves.